 There are 2 considerations when looking at a company’s dividend history: longevity and dividend growth.

 First of all, how long has the company been consistently paying dividends?
 Furthermore, how many consecutive years has the company increased its dividend?

 In either case, long histories are usually better.
 They indicate the sustainability of a company’s business model.
 And their commitment to paying recurring dividends to shareholders.

-Most companies publish their dividend histories on their investor relations website.
+Most companies publish their dividend histories on their investor relations websites.